BookingSync/bookingsync_rails_application_ember_setup/README.md

 # BookingsyncRailsApplicationEmberSetup

-Generator for setting up Rails application to work with Ember in Bookingsync App Store.
+Generator for setting up Rails application to work with Ember in BookingSync App Store.

 ## Usage